Subclass 820 Partner Visa Australia — Temporary Partner Visa 2026 Guide

 Frequently Asked Questions

-Do I apply separately for Subclass 820?
+Do I apply for the Subclass 820 separately from the Subclass 801?

 Can I work on a Subclass 820 visa?

-Does Subclass 820 lead to permanent residency?
+Does the Subclass 820 visa lead to permanent residency?

 Need assistance with a Partner Visa Subclass 820 Australia application?